Kaszanas/MockMySQLDatabase/README.md

   - ```pip install -r requirements.txt```

 2. Create Your database refering to file readme-mysql.md in repository.

 3. Configure settings.py

+4. If You wish to create a different relationship between tables or add tables please look into ```model.py```

-4. Remember about running the server before running the script.
+5. Remember about running the server before running the script.